 As of July 1, 2015 the plan document was restated when the 401(k) Plan and the ESOP were merged to create the KSOP.
-The KSOP has not yet obtained a determination letter from the Internal Revenue Service ("IRS") stating that the restated plan and related trust are in compliance with the applicable requirements of the IRC.
-The plan administrator believes that the restated plan document is designed and is currently being operated in compliance with applicable requirements of the IRC.
+The Internal Revenue Service ("IRS") has determined and informed the Company by a letter dated September 18, 2017, that the Plan and related trust were designed in accordance with the applicable regulations of the IRC.

 GAAP requires plan management to evaluate tax positions taken by the KSOP and recognize a tax liability (or asset) if the KSOP has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the KSOP, and has concluded that as of June 30, 2016 and 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+The plan administrator has analyzed the tax positions taken by the KSOP, and has concluded that as of June 30, 2017 and 2016, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 The KSOP is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.